nychealth/coronavirus-data/README.md

 You can view visualizations of these data on the [Health Department’s COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page).
 Additional data related to COVID-19 are available via [NYC Open Data](https://data.cityofnewyork.us/browse?category=Health&q=covid).

 Data are preliminary and subject to change.
 Information on this page will change as data and documentation are updated.
-Tables are updated either every weekday (at a 3-day lag), weekly on Thursday (with data through the previous Saturday), or monthly (at a 14-day lag).
+Tables are updated either weekly on Thursday (at a 3-day lag or with data through the previous Saturday) or monthly (at a 14-day lag).

 ***